SoftwareAG/c8y-docs/content/protocol-integration/sigfox-bundle/register-device-sigfox.md

 ![Register devices1](/images/device-protocols/sigfox/sigfox-registration1.png)

-After clicking **Register** the device registration request will be submitted and the device will be created.
+Click **Register** to submit the device registration request and create the device.

 You can verify that the device is really connected by checking that events are actually coming in.
 You can do so by clicking on a device and opening its **Events** tab.
 All events related to this device are listed here.